calusaca/RockPaperScissors/README.md

 * Record the selected play by each user after each user send the secret key
 * Calculate winner after each user send selection and secret key

+## Test execution

+Execute the following command to run the tests: npx hardhat test

 # Environment Setup

 * Install dependencies by running the following command